microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ## Additional Considerations for Secure Deployment

 The secure deployment defines vNet and subnet IP Addresses along with the corresponding CIDRs.
 The IP configurations are made available as Terraform parameters.
-If you need to update the vNet or subnet IP Addresses or CIDR to avoid conflicts with your existing network(s), use the following variables in your `scripts/environments/local.env` file (*values shown are default values*)
+If you need to update the vNet or subnet IP Addresses or Classess Inter-Domain Routing (CIDR) to avoid conflicts with your existing network(s), use the following variables in your `scripts/environments/local.env` file (*values shown are default values*)

 ```bash
 export TF_VAR_virtual_network_CIDR="10.0.0.0/21"